octobercms/docs/1.x/plugin/settings.md

         SettingsManager::setContext('You.Plugin', 'settings');
     }

 The first argument of the `setContext` method is the settings item owner in the following format: **author.plugin**.
-The second argument is the setting name, the same as you provided when [registering the back-end settings page](#link-registration).
+The second argument is the setting name, the same as you provided when [registering the back-end settings page](#settings-link-registration).

-<a name="file-configuration"></a>
 ## File-based configuration

 Plugins can have a configuration file `config.php` in the `config` subdirectory of the plugin directory.
 The configuration files are PHP scripts that define and return an **array**.
 Example configuration file `plugins/acme/demo/config/config.php`: